Select any two GPUs for comparison

 The GeForce GT 650M has 1024 MB more video memory than the GeForce GT 720M, so is likely to be much better at displaying game textures at higher resolutions.
 This is supported by the fact that the GeForce GT 650M also has superior memory performance overall.

 The GeForce GT 720M has 96 Shader Processing Units and the GeForce GT 650M has 384.
 However, the actual shader performance of the GeForce GT 720M is 192.
-The GeForce GT 650M having 192 better shader performance and an altogether better performance when taking into account other relevant data means that the GeForce GT 650M delivers a slightly smoother and more efficient experience when processing graphical data than the GeForce GT 720M.
+The GeForce GT 650M having 192 better shader performance and an altogether better performance when taking into account other relevant data means that the GeForce GT 650M delivers a noticeably smoother and more efficient experience when processing graphical data than the GeForce GT 720M.

 The GeForce GT 650M requires 45 Watts to run but there is no entry for the GeForce GT 720M.